Compare any two graphics cards:

 OpenGL Version OpenGL 3.1 OpenGL 3.0

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (measured in MB per second) that can be moved across the external memory interface in one second.
-The number is worked out by multiplying the card's bus width by its memory speed.
-In the case of DDR type RAM, it should be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
+Memory Bandwidth: Bandwidth is the maximum amount of information (counted in MB per second) that can be transferred over the external memory interface in one second.
+It's worked out by multiplying the interface width by its memory speed.
+If it uses DDR memory, it should be multiplied by 2 again.
+If DDR5, multiply by 4 instead.
+The higher the memory bandwidth, the faster the card will be in general.
+It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
-This number is worked out by multiplying the total texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in one second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed in one second.
+This number is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
+The better the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in a second.

 Display Prices